 The sleeping bag weighs just 1kg, yet designed to keep you warm when the temperatures hover around zero degrees.
-To help keep you warm the sleeping bag has a fitted hood with a drawcord, a neck collar and draft tube to prevent heat loss through the zipper.
+To help keep you warm, this most lightweight sleeping bag has a fitted hood with a drawcord, a neck collar and draft tube to prevent heat loss through the zipper.
 Other features of this bag include an internal chest pocket and high quality anti snag YKK zippers.

 The best lightweight down sleeping bag option certainly isn’t cheap.
-However if you’re after a lightweight sleeping that will last you for years to come and won’t take up too much space, the Sea to Summit Treeline TI I is certainly a good one to consider.
+However, if you’re after top ultralight lightweight sleeping bags that will last you for years to come and won’t take up too much space, the Sea to Summit Treeline TI I is certainly a good one to consider.
 These are great sleeping bags for a cold night of camping.

 I hope you found this guide on choosing the best sleeping bags helpful you can also find our guide to best air mattresses here.
 I’ve written a range of product guides on this site, including choosing the best breast pump, best baby car seat, pram and more.